Keefe, Bruyette & Woods Maintains Annaly Capital Management (NLY) Outperform Recommendation

 What is the Fund Sentiment?

-There are 887 funds or institutions reporting positions in Annaly Capital Management.
-This is a decrease of 22 owner(s) or 2.42% in the last quarter.
-Average portfolio weight of all funds dedicated to NLY is 0.28%, an increase of 43.00%.
-Total shares owned by institutions decreased in the last three months by 15.77% to 257,029K shares.
-The put/call ratio of NLY is 0.71, indicating a bullish outlook.
+There are 866 funds or institutions reporting positions in Annaly Capital Management.
+This is an increase of 509 owner(s) or 142.58% in the last quarter.
+Average portfolio weight of all funds dedicated to NLY is 0.18%, a decrease of 48.55%.
+Total shares owned by institutions increased in the last three months by 106.94% to 256,900K shares.
+The put/call ratio of NLY is 1.01, indicating a bearish outlook.

 What are Other Shareholders Doing?